-After hydro-seeding place Bark mulch rings not to exceed 3 foot (ft) diameter, a minimum depth of 3 inches.
-Pull bark mulch back 3 inches from base of plants.
+Bark mulch rings, not to exceed, 3 foot (ft) diameters, a minimum depth of 3 inches, shall be placed around the (Frangula purshiana) within Planting Zone A.

-Bark mulch shall meet the requirements of Section 9-14.4(3).
+Bark mulch shall meet the requirements of Section 9-14.5(3).

 "Planting Mitigation Construction", no specific unit of measure will apply to this lump sum item.
 Items specified are approximate and are provided for estimating purposes only.
 The successful Contractor shall provide the Contracting Agency a lump sum breakdown of all items after bid award.